The definition of ReOps

 ResearchOps is the people, mechanisms, and strategies that set user research in motion.
 It provides the roles, tools and processes needed to support researchers in delivering and scaling the impact of the craft across an organisation.

-Why is ResearchOps important?
-There are lots of reasons given in/implied by the framework.
+There are lots of reasons why ResearchOps is important, and these are implied by the framework.
 Some of the most notable include:

 - Protecting participant privacy

 - Making research easier to do (i.e. “democratizing” research)

 - Operationalizing respect for the people who participate in our research

 - Magnifying the impact of our research (knowledge sharing)

 Why should someone specialize in ops?
 ResearchOps is related to research, but distinct; and not all ResearchOps professionals (for example, participant recruiters or research librarians) are professional researchers.
 ResearchOps is important in its own right.
 Just as a professional violinist benefits from a good violin, so too do researchers benefit from dedicated attention to ResearchOps.

 Researchers need tools and processes that work.
 Your research and the people who give you their time deserve it.
 ResearchOps is an emergent profession in its own right.
 People who practice ResearchOps help researchers do their best work.